jackrosenthal/kajiki/docs/text-templates.rst

     Sincerely,
     Rick

-Notice how in the child block, we have overridden both the block "body" and teh function "greet."
+Notice how in the child block, we have overridden both the block "body" and the function "greet."
 When overriding a block, we always have access to the parent template's block of the same name via the `parent_block()` function.